CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/route.md

   <tr>
    <td><strong>Operation</strong>
    </td>
-   <td>expressions are evaluated with AND operation
+   <td>Expressions are evaluated with AND operation
    </td>
   </tr>
   <tr>
    <td><strong>Default</strong>
    </td>
-   <td><strong>Allow None</strong>: allowing none is a safeguard as jurisdictional filtering keeps data from one jurisdiction benign reported to another.
+   <td><strong>Allow None</strong>: Allowing none is a safeguard as jurisdictional filtering keeps data from one jurisdiction being reported to another.
 This must be overwritten with a custom filter for each receiver
    </td>
   </tr>
 </table>

-## Quality Filter
+### Quality Filter

-filter out any data that does not meet the specified minimum requirements (e.g. must have patient last name)
+Filter out any data that does not meet the specified minimum requirements (e.g. must have patient last name)

 <table>